strands-project/strands_utils/nav_goals_generator/README.md

 nav_goals_generator
 ===================

-ROS Service to generate *n* 2D navigation goals in a given map.
-The service also takes an *inflation radius* which ressembles the robot's footprint into account.
+ROS Service to generate 2D navigation goals with orientation in a specifed region of interest (ROI).
+The service takes the number of navigation goals (*n*), an *inflation radius* which ressembles the robot's footprint, and a ROI described by a polygon as arguments and returns a list of goal poses.

 # Usage